Crawling technicolor: WW or NG mechanism at fixed points?

-Nevertheless, most theoretical discussions of IR fixed points, such as all work on dynamical electroweak breaking done since 1997 \cite{Appel97}, implicitly assume that it is the WW mode which is realized.
+Nevertheless, most theoretical discussions of IR fixed points, such as all work on dynamical electroweak symmetry breaking since 1997 \cite{Appel97}, implicitly assume that the WW mode of exact scale invariance is realized at the fixed point.
 This is natural if perturbation theory is the guide, since the NG mode is necessarily nonperturbative.
 This choice was also influenced by Wilson's pioneering work on ultraviolet (UV) fixed points~\cite{KGW71}.
-As he noted in footnote 21 of~\cite{KGW71}, the NG scaling mode is a phenomenological possibility but he had no way of applying his methods to that case.
-Accordingly, he designed his theoretical framework for the WW mode and required \cite{WK74} that the non-locality of rescaled interaction Hamiltonians be short range.
-Subsequent observations in lattice QCD of long-range effects such as pions, not an obvious consequence of Wilson's method, indicate that a self-consistent procedure to replace the Wilsonian framework when dynamics chooses the NG scaling mode may not be necessary after all. \footnote{Wilson's framework has recently been used to analyze the NG mode at a UV fixed point in the $O(N)$ model in three dimensions \cite{Mar17}.
+As he noted in footnote 21 of Ref.~\cite{KGW71}, the NG scaling mode is a phenomenological possibility but he had no way of applying his methods to that case.
+Accordingly, he designed his theoretical framework for the WW mode and required \cite{WK74} that the nonlocality of rescaled interaction Hamiltonians be short range.
+Subsequent observations in lattice QCD of long-range effects such as pions, which are not an obvious consequence of Wilson's method, indicate that a self-consistent procedure to replace the Wilsonian framework when dynamics chooses the NG scaling mode may not be necessary after all. \footnote{Wilson's framework has recently been used to analyze the NG mode at a UV fixed point in the $O(N)$ model in three dimensions \cite{Mar17}.
 In practice, the NG mode is more practical for IR fixed points because soft-dilaton theorems are derived from low-energy expansions.}

 There is extensive theoretical and phenomenological interest in the possibility that $\alpha$ runs to an IR fixed point in non-Abelian gauge theories.
 Investigations of this type should be distinguished according to the manner in which conformal symmetry is realized.